Why

 When called as rrs, asks for a sudo password for the remote user.
 Similar to the ansible options --become -K. Also turns on console mode since a TTY is expected anyway.

 This can be useful for audit trails or for changelogs.
-Before running a script you should fill up TASK.
+Before running a script you should set the LOG environment variable.

-Any case insensitive file named readme* in the namespace and script directories can be shown by invoking rr by the following ways:
+Any case insensitive file named readme* in the namespace and script directories can be shown by invoking rr in the following ways:

 Prints namespace/readme*